hank0cean/React-Calculator/README.md

 Simple Calculator with some similar functionality inspired by the Apple Calculator app when vertical.
 Some new features and some removed.
 Written in JavaScript using React.

 - Currently decimal values will occasionally create trailing values due to String to Integer conversions.
+- Can not make negative values unless through subtraction.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).